Azure/portaldocs/portal-sdk/generated/msportalfx-test.md

 xcopy TestResults\* ..\TestResults
 ```

-To pass non-secret parameters to your cloudtest session (and the msportalfx-tests) use the props switch when kicking off a cloudtest session.
+To pass non-secret parameters to your cloudtest session (and the @microsoft/azureportal-test) use the props switch when kicking off a cloudtest session.
 The properties will become machine level environment variables on your cloudtest VM.
 Once these are set as environment variables of the session, you can use nconf to pick them up in your UI test configuration.
 ```
 ct -t "amd64\CloudTest\TestMap.xml" -tenant Default -BuildId "GUID" -props worker:TEST_ENVIRONMENT=canary
 ```

-<a name="msportalfx-test-running-ci-windows-azure-engineering-system-waes"></a>
+<a name="microsoft-azureportal-test-running-ci-windows-azure-engineering-system-waes"></a>
 #### Windows Azure Engineering System (WAES)

 See [WAES](http://aka.ms/WAES)

-<a name="msportalfx-test-running-ci-jenkins"></a>
+<a name="microsoft-azureportal-test-running-ci-jenkins"></a>
 #### Jenkins

-<a name="msportalfx-test-running-ci-how-to-setup-test-run-parallelization"></a>
+<a name="microsoft-azureportal-test-running-ci-how-to-setup-test-run-parallelization"></a>
 #### How to setup test run parallelization

-<a name="msportalfx-test-debugging"></a>
+<a name="microsoft-azureportal-test-debugging"></a>
 ## Debugging

-<a name="msportalfx-test-debugging-debug-tests-101"></a>
+<a name="microsoft-azureportal-test-debugging-debug-tests-101"></a>
 ### debug tests 101

-<a name="msportalfx-test-debugging-debugging-tests-in-vs-code"></a>
+<a name="microsoft-azureportal-test-debugging-debugging-tests-in-vs-code"></a>
 ### debugging tests in VS Code
 If you run mocha with the --debug-brk flag, you can press F5 and the project will attach to a debugger.

-<a name="msportalfx-test-debugging-checking-the-result-of-the-currently-running-test-in-code"></a>
+<a name="microsoft-azureportal-test-debugging-checking-the-result-of-the-currently-running-test-in-code"></a>
 ### Checking the result of the currently running test in code

 Sometimes it is useful to get the result of the currently running test, for example: you want to take a screenshot only when the test fails.